UltraSuite/ultrasuite-doc/docs/index.md

 ## Data

-There are three datasets available in the repository:
+There are three child speech datasets available in the repository:

 - **Ultrax Typically Developing - UXTD.**  A dataset of 58 typically developing children.
 See [here](data/uxtd.md) for further details.
 - **Ultrax Speech Sound Disorders - UXSSD.**  A dataset of 8 children with speech sound disorders.
 See [here](data/uxssd.md) for further details.
 - **UltraPhonix - UPX.** A second dataset of children with speech sound disorders.
 The data was collected from 20 children.
 See [here](data/upx.md) for further details.

+And two datasets of adult speech:

+- **Tongue and Lips corpus - TaL1**.
+A single-speaker dataset with data of one professional voice talent, a male native speaker of English, over six recording sessions.
+Read about the [TaL corpus](data/tal_corpus.md).
+- **Tongue and Lips corpus - TaL80.** A multi-speaker dataset with recording sessions of 81 native speakers of English without voice talent experience.
+Read about the [TaL corpus](data/tal_corpus.md).